 If there is a possibility that you will drop out or leave school before the semester is over, you may want to give extra consideration to your federal grant offers.

 Here’s how it works: If you drop out, no matter the reason, you will have to pay back 50% of the aid not used for classes, based on when in the academic year you leave school.
-For example, if you leave after midterms, you will have used only half of your aid.
+(Typically, once you’ve completed 60% of the semester, you are considered to have earned your full award for the term.)
+However, if you leave after midterms, you will have used only half of your aid.
 Of the unused portion (the other half) you will have to pay back 50%, meaning that you end up paying 25% of your total aid package back to the government.

 If you’re having problems in school, you can consider taking a leave of absence (medical and family emergencies typically qualify).
 If you take a leave of absence during the last 60 days of a semester and are enrolled at least part-time the following semester, you will not have to repay your grant.
 You must still obtain the required number of credits to graduate.